Priyanka-sharma181/Chatbot-Development-Guide/docs/source/chatbot_overview.rst

-Chatbot Architecture
+Chatbot Overview
 =====
-This document guides you through the development of a chatbot solution that can be published on the Swiftchat Platform.
 A typical chatbot solution comprises the following components:

-- **Chat Interface:** Swiftchat
+- **Chat Interface:** From where the end users can interact.
-- **Chatbot Backend:** Responsible for managing user interactions within the Swiftchat Platform
+- **Chatbot Backend:** Responsible for handling user inputs received from the Chat interface.
-- **AI Query Engine:** Processes user queries using natural language processing techniques
+- **NLP Services:** Processes user queries using natural language processing techniques.
 - **Database:** Stores user data, manages knowledge, and maintains chat history and logs

-Development Architecture
+Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~
+A typical Chatbot architecture can be visualized on AWS as follows:

 .. image:: ../images/deployement_images/image.png
    :alt: Deployment Structure
    :width: 500